Design map-based visualizations

 Distance histogram

-11. Close the Chart Properties pane.
+11. Close the Chart Properties pane, the chart, and the attribute table.

-Count the numbers of points at the rounded coordinates
+Count points at rounded coordinates

 Next, you'll calculate how many stacked points there are after using coordinate rounding.
 For purposes of analyzing privacy and de-identification, you can think of this count as representing how many cases are in the pool that could represent the identity of any single case.
 The more cases you have in each stack, the bigger the pool and the better for de-identification purposes.
 You'll analyze the points geographically but recognize that you'll also need to review the uniqueness of all attributes that you've retained in a table that you plan to share, since a particular combination of attributes could also identify an individual.
 For this reason, it is recommended that you provide the minimum viable dataset to your stakeholders.

-1. In the Geoprocessing pane, search for and open the Collect Events tool.
+2. In the Geoprocessing pane, search for and open the Collect Events tool.

-2. For Input Incident Features, choose High_Blood_Level_Results_Rounded.
+3. For Input Incident Features, choose High_Blood_Level_Results_Rounded.

-3. For Output Weighted Point Feature Class, type HBLL_rounded_counts.
+4. For Output Weighted Point Feature Class, type HBLL_rounded_counts.

 Collect Events tool

-4. Click Run.
+5. Click Run.

 HBLL Collect Events results